unretired and rehired

 You’ve heard of retirees going back to work.
 But what about returning to the workforce after you’ve retired twice?

-That was the situation for HESTA Policy Manager Karen Volpato, who decided to start working again last year after her second retirement.
+That was the situation for HESTA Policy Manager Karen Volpato, who decided to start working again in late 2023 after her second retirement.

 Karen’s first retirement only lasted five months and, reflecting on it now, she realises she just needed a bit of a break.